 Criminal Charge in Newport News: Malicious Wounding

-Client was charged with Malicious Wounding, a Class 3 Felony.
+Charged with Malicious Wounding, a Class 3 Felony.
 The Client faced up to 20 years in prison.
 Prior to trial, Chris was able to convince the Commonwealth to reduce the charge to Assault and Battery, a Class 1 misdemeanor.
 Client accepted the Commonwealth’s offer and entered a guilty plea to the Class 1 misdemeanor.

 Criminal Charge in Hampton: Aiding the Escape of a Prisoner